jasp-stats/jasp-desktop/Docs/jasp-building-guide.md

 Mac OS X
 --------
+XCode: Qt on OS X relies on XCode to function, you can install this through the App Store.
+It's easiest if you install this, run it, accept the license agreement, and then close it down before installing Qt.

 Qt: building JASP on OS X is pretty robust, and most versions work.
 We currently use 5.3.1, but newer versions will probably work too.
 You can download it from [here](https://qt-project.org/downloads).

 R: We provide a specially crafted R.framework [here](http://jasp-stats.org/development/R%20OSX%20for%20JASP%20%282014-09-09%29.zip)